joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 The most important takeaway about SQL databases is that a database is a collection of two-dimensional tables.
 Each table has a fixed number of rows and columns.
-This may seem like a very limited design, but as you will see later this simplification, along with the necessary opeations, becomes incredibly powerful.
+This may seem like a very limited design, but as you will see through this post, this design is incredibly powerful.

 As a simple example of a relational database, supposed we want to describe a schema for a database of recipes.
 The first thing we might want to do is to describe a list of all the recipes.
-All recipes have a name which we call recipe_name and they all have a description which we will call recipe_description.
+All recipes have a name which we call recipe\_name and they all have a description which we will call recipe\_description.
 In addition, we will associated a unique id for each recipe which we will call recipe_id.